devsecopsgirl/internship-appsecco/docs/linting-tool.md

 ## PHP Code Sniffer

-PHP_CodeSniffer is a set of two PHP scripts; the main phpcs script that helps to detect violations of pre-defined coding standards and a second phpcbf script that can automatically correct those violations.
+`PHP_CodeSniffer` is a set of two PHP scripts; the main `phpcs` script that helps to detect violations of pre-defined coding standards and a second `phpcbf` script that can automatically correct those violations.
 PHP_CodeSniffer is an essential development tool that ensures code remains clean and consistent.
 I followed [this](https://github.com/squizlabs/PHP_CodeSniffer#about) GitHub documentation.
-And I will only go with phpcs I was only concerned with identifying the linting issues therefore skipped the second script.
+And I will only go with `phpcs` as I was only concerned with identifying the linting issues therefore skipped the second script.

 ### Code Sniffer for SuiteCRM